samturton2/IAC-Ansible/README.md

 # Instructions
 ### Ansible controller
 - Set up as an EC2 instance.
-The security group needs to be unique to the controller and set so we can ssh in from our ip.
+The ssamcurity group needs to be unique to the controller and set so we can ssh in from our ip.
 - can install ansible and associated dependancies in EC2 using [ansible_bash.sh](https://github.com/samturton2/IAC-Ansible/blob/main/ansible_bash.sh)
 - copy your aws ssh key into your ansible controller using scp